BackSlasher/blog.backslasher.net/content/dumping-your-mysql-db-using-php.md

 And that's it!
 Of course this script only works if you can execute stuff on your host.
-You can give it it's own page, or make it a part of a bigger one.
+You can give it its own page, or make it a part of a bigger one.
 Enjoy!